erlankg0/neobis-front-auth/README.md

 Erlan Abdraimov

-## License
+## Licence

-This project is licensed under the MIT License.
+This project is licensed under the MIT licence.

+Translated with DeepL.com (free version)